-When I try to teach hikitsuke to beginners and kids, I have noticed that they naturally and immediately seem to grasp the concept when they skip sideways as shown in this 9 sec. video [Speedstrengthtv Side Skipping].
-So, I have recently started to have them: skip sideways initially, then gradually rotate and angle their body and feet forward by ~45 degrees as they skip in the same direction and then eventually rotate a full 90 degrees facing forward as they skip – the way a consecutive set of fumikomi-ashi would typically be done.
-This seems to be an easier way for them to start learning the concept.
+Note 1.
+When I teach hikitsuke to beginners and kids, they naturally and immediately seem to grasp the concept when they skip (or hop) sideways as shown in this 9 sec. video [Speedstrengthtv Side Skipping].
+So, I sometimes have them skip in a manner that gradually morphs into a forward form of skipping in three stages by having them: 1) Skip sideways initially as in the video a couple lengths of the dojo, 2) Rotate and angle the body and feet diagonally forward (by about 45 degrees) while skipping in the same direction a few lengths and finally 3) Rotate a full 90 degrees facing forward as they skip – the way a consecutive set of fumikomi-ashi would typically be done.
+This seems to be an easier and fun way for them to start learning the concept.

-I get a “kick” from practicing hikitsuke and the above helpful pointers 😉 from time-to-time when walking.
+I get a “kick” from practicing hikitsuke and the above helpful pointers 😉 from time-to-time while walking.
+People probably wonder “What is that guy doing?”
 Thanks again to each of the sensei’s for their teachings.

 Copyright 2018 KendoNotes.com